 - they don’t constrict the arm movements

-- unlike the water wings or paddle jumper who are attached to the child’s arms, the swim belt is attached at the waist, which means kids can move freely and learn how to efficiently move their arms when swimming
+- unlike the water wings or paddle jumper who are attached to the child’s arms, the swim belt is attached at the waist, so kids can move freely and learn how to efficiently move their arms in the water

 Swim belts help children learn the following important skills: